|By Laurent Duplat, AI & SME Consultant

 The 5 Mistakes Swiss Executives Must Avoid

-Copying large enterprise solutions: SAP AI, Salesforce Einstein are often oversized and underperforming for SMEs.
-Targeted, lower-cost tools deliver better results.
+3. Copying large enterprise solutions: SAP AI, Salesforce Einstein are often oversized and underperforming for SMEs.
+Targeted, well-scoped tools deliver better results.

-Neglecting training: an AI tool that isn't mastered is useless.
-Budget 20-30% of implementation cost for training.
+4. Neglecting training: an AI tool that isn't mastered is useless.
+Plan training as a core part of implementation, not as an afterthought.

 Further Reading